LCTT/TranslateProject/sources/tech/20140729 10 Useful 'Squid Proxy Server' Interview Questions and Answers in Linux.md

 ### 4. You works for a company the management of which ask you to block certain domains through squid proxy server.
 What are you going to do? ###

-> **Answer** : Blocking domain is a module which is implemented well in the configuration file.
+> **回答** : Blocking domain is a module which is implemented well in the configuration file.
 We just need to perform a little manual configuration as suggested below.

 a.
 Create a file say ‘blacklist’ under directory ‘/etc/squid’.